Hooodini/HooECS/README.md

 -- Create a component for the color black
 Color(0, 0, 0)
 ```

+#### Component:onComponentRemoved()

+Overwrite this method in your component if you want to react when the component is removed from it's entity.

 #### Component.create(name, [fields, defaults])
 - **fields** (Table) - A list of Strings specifying the property names of the new component.
 The constructor of the component class will accept each of these properties as arguments, in the order they appear in the `fields` list.